 • User Intent: A percentage breakdown of intent based on the related keywords.

-• Search Demand Trend: The last 24 months search volume trend for the search term and related keywords.
+• Search Demand Trend: The search volume trend for the search term and related keywords in the last 24 months.

 Topic Explorer New Keyword Table